Skip to main content

 Ulster University

-For support funds application process including guidance on the application process, how to access evidence and links to the online application form visit Financial Support for Students - Ulster University or email sma@ulster.ac.uk.
+For information on support funds including guidance on the application process, visit Financial Support for Students - Ulster University or email sma@ulster.ac.uk.

 UU also promote their activity on their social media channels: